 9.Differences in Bonding Strength Between HASL and ENIG Plating

 HASL works best with hand soldering because the joints form quickly by themselves.
-If the soldering alloy is closer to HASL alloy, the adhesion needs to be strong because, at a molecular level, the materials will interact.
+If the soldering alloy is closer to HASL alloy, the adhesion needs to be strong because the materials will interact at a molecular level.
 Its bonding strength makes it highly reliable for smooth finish applications.

 ENIG plating boards underdo even coating using nickel and gold to achieve a proper bond.
-The new nickel coating solution developed has properties that allow it to control the stability of the solution and decrease brittleness of the nickel layer to allow more flexibility.
-The PH value of the new type of immersion PCB immersion gold solution is neutral, leading to low cost and corrosion.
+The new nickel coating solution developed has properties that allow it to control the solution's stability and decrease the brittleness of the nickel layer to allow more flexibility.
+The new type of immersion PCB immersion gold solution's PH value is neutral, leading to low cost and corrosion.

 10.Solderability and Corrosion Resistance